Home » Business Email Etiquette Blog » Avoid Emotional Formatting in Business Emails

 Having a website like this means I get asked for my advice about what to do about specific business email conflicts.
 Like in the offline world, every story has two sides.

-In most cases, the crux of concern involves emotional formatting (bold, red text, all caps, excessive punctuation) to make a point.
-I am regularly asked about the point being made.
+In most cases, the crux of concern involves emotional formatting (bold, red text, all caps, excessive punctuation) to make a point or demand.
+I am regularly asked about the point being made by formatting choices.
 “What did they mean?”

 Without seeing the actual email, I have to take the situation at its face value as described to me.
 But without knowing the personal dynamics between those involved that contribute to the implied meaning, there is no way to know for sure.